 You must pass the industry approved aptitude test before becoming an apprentice.

-Alternatively, studying a relevant HNC or HND course in a subject such as mechanical engineering may also give entry.
+Alternatively, studying a relevant HNC (SCQF Level 7) or HND (SCQF Level 8) course in a subject such as mechanical engineering may also give entry.

 In the UK you must hold a current F Gas Certificate to work with air conditioning units.
 There are three options: City and Guilds, BESA accredited course or LCL Awards.
 These are offered in various locations.